icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 ### Problem solving

 * Understand the purpose of the program that you are writing
-* To solve a problem there are four steps of thought that need taken sequentially and cannot be skipped:
+* To solve a problem there are four steps of thought that need to be taken sequentially and cannot be skipped:
 	* Purpose
 	* Function
 	* Usage